General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Short- and long-term complications of antineoplastic treatment of brain tumors are poorly understood and contribute greatly to the morbidity of these neoplasms.
+Short- and long-term complications of antineoplastic treatment of brain tumors contribute greatly to the morbidity of these neoplasms.
 In this updated article, the author discusses the complications and long-term sequelae of treatment for brain tumors.
-Surgery, radiation therapy, chemotherapy, and immunotherapy are considered; treatment of complications and comorbidities of brain tumors (eg, antiseizure medications for symptomatic seizure prevention) are considered elsewhere in Medlink Neurology.
+Surgery, radiation therapy, chemotherapy, and immunotherapy are considered; treatment of complications and comorbidities of brain tumors (eg, antiseizure medications for symptomatic seizure prevention) are considered elsewhere in MedLink Neurology.

 The impact of tumors of the CNS on patients results not only from their high morbidity and mortality rates, but also from the sequelae of the tumors themselves and the treatment thereof.
 Neurocognitive sequelae are perhaps the most problematic of the effects of the treatment of CNS tumors; they can occur in both children and adults.
 Symptomatic epilepsy, motor and sensory dysfunction, and vascular changes also occur as early or remote effects of treatment.

 Determinants of incidence and nature of sequelae of treatment of CNS tumors.
-Whether and in what form sequelae occur after treatment of CNS tumors depends on a variety of factors (112).
-The location of the tumor is critical, particularly in patients for whom surgery or local implantation of a radiation source is part of the treatment (25).
-For example, in children with craniopharyngiomas, endocrine sequelae are common because of the proximity of the pituitary to the tumor and treatment site (47; 55).
-The age of the patient is also an important determinant, as delivery of radiation therapy to a developing brain has more potent and longer-lasting effects than when radiation is delivered to a mature brain (112).
+Whether and in what form sequelae occur after treatment of CNS tumors depends on a variety of factors (115).
+The location of the tumor is critical, particularly in patients for whom surgery or local implantation of a radiation source is part of the treatment (26).
+For example, in children with craniopharyngiomas, endocrine sequelae are common because of the proximity of the pituitary to the tumor and treatment site (58; 49).
+Regardless of treatment modality, obesity is a common sequela of tumors and therapies that alter endocrine and metabolic function; fatigue is, in turn, a common comorbidity of obesity in these children (52).
+In two reported patients, apparent cognitive and behavioral sequelae were found to be related to the sleep disturbance thought to be caused by tumor- and treatment-related hypothalamic dysfunction (17).
+The age of the patient is also an important determinant, as delivery of radiation therapy to a developing brain has more potent and longer-lasting effects than when radiation is delivered to a mature brain (115).
 The nature, route of delivery, and dose of the therapy are important as well, and efforts continue to minimize the delivery of toxic therapies to normal brain.
 In this regard, surgical approaches include stereotactic localization of interventions; radiation therapy approaches include brachytherapy, proton beam radiation, and hyperfractionated delivery of the radiation dose; chemotherapy approaches include intra-arterial delivery of chemotherapeutic agents.
-Recent attention has focused on the potential of nanoparticle-guided delivery of immunologic, molecular, and conventional chemotherapeutic agents (66) and immunotherapy, including CAR-T cell therapy aimed at tumor-specific or -selective antigens (76) and checkpoint inhibitor therapies (93) in the treatment of CNS tumors in children and adults.
+More recent attention has focused on the potential of nanoparticle-guided delivery of immunologic, molecular, and conventional chemotherapeutic agents (69) and immunotherapy, including CAR-T cell therapy aimed at tumor-specific or -selective antigens (79) and checkpoint inhibitor therapies (96) in the treatment of CNS tumors in children and adults.

 (1) Acute complications

 Fatigue.
-Many patients undergoing cranial irradiation experience severe and progressive fatigue.
-This occurs part way through the course of radiotherapy, typically between weeks three and six of radiotherapy for primary brain tumors and near the end of radiotherapy to one to two weeks after the completion of radiotherapy for metastatic disease (96; 64).
-In one study of 104 patients with metastatic disease to brain, the incidence of excessive fatigue was reported to be 85% in patients who underwent whole brain radiotherapy plus radiosurgery, as compared to 28% in patients undergoing radiosurgery alone (51).
-The efficacy of methylphenidate and modafinil in reducing the severity of fatigue has been questioned (119; 11; 20).
-It has been suggested that proton beam therapy in pediatric patients suffering from CNS tumors is well-tolerated with regard to acute toxicity (21; 107).
+Many adult patients undergoing cranial irradiation experience severe and progressive fatigue.
+This occurs part way through the course of radiotherapy, typically between weeks three and six of radiotherapy for primary brain tumors and near the end of radiotherapy to one to two weeks after the completion of radiotherapy for metastatic disease (99; 67).
+In one study of 104 patients with metastatic disease to brain, the incidence of excessive fatigue was reported to be 85% in patients who underwent whole brain radiotherapy plus radiosurgery, as compared to 28% in patients undergoing radiosurgery alone (54).
+The efficacy of methylphenidate and modafinil in reducing the severity of fatigue has been questioned (122; 11; 21).
+It has been suggested that proton beam therapy in pediatric patients suffering from CNS tumors is well-tolerated with regard to acute toxicity (22; 110).
 Similarly, craniospinal irradiation utilizing proton beam also appears to be well-tolerated in adults in the acute setting (09; 06).
 Long-term studies are needed to evaluate whether the proton beam modality results in improved long-term toxicity, particularly for pediatric patients.

 (2) Subacute complications